Kariappa/CS1XA3/Assign3/README.md

 A Math Library made with Haskell that includes parsing, evaluating,simplyfying as well as finding partial and anti derivatives of expressions

 ## Documentation
-Haddock file can be found in https://github.com/Kariappa/CS1XA3/tree/master/Assign3/Completed%20Haskell%20Math%20Library/docs
+Documentation can be found on https://kariappa.github.io/CS1XA3/ (Not all of the parsers documentation is appearing)

 ## Citation: